 Your device might need a soft reset.
 On most devices, you can press and hold the “Volume Down” and “Power” buttons simultaneously for about 15 seconds to soft reset.

 For almost any issue where an Android device won’t start, I always suggest to pull the battery (if it’s removable) first and leave it out for about 20 seconds.
 Reinstall the battery and see if the issue persists.
 This step may not seem like it would work, but I know first-hand that it has helped numerous Android users.

-If you have an SD card or any other items plugged into the device, unplug them.
-A bad SD card or headset can on rare occasions cause problems.
+If you have an SD card, SIM card, or any other items plugged into the device, unplug them.
+A bad SD card or headset can cause problems starting up on rare occasions.

-If your device won’t turn on at all, it may not have enough power.
-Attach the power adapter to the device and plug it in.
+If your device won’t turn on at all, or is stuck in a startup loop, it may not have enough power.
+Attach the power adapter to the device and plug it into a wall outlet.
 Don’t use a connection to a computer or other device as the power you’d get is not sufficient to power most Android devices on right away.
-I’ve seen many users plug their device into the USB port on their computer and wonder why the device doesn’t turn on.

 Another issue could be the actual battery.
-See if you can borrow a battery from a friend with a similar device and give that a try.
+See if you can borrow a battery from a friend with a similar device and give that a try (if it’s removable).
 If not, you may want to purchase a new or used battery and try it out.
 Return the battery to the store if it doesn’t help.

 6. Start in Safe Mode

 If you installed software that isn’t compatible with your device or malfunctions, it can cause the system to hang at a blank screen or continually force close items.
 In either case, you’ll want to find out how to start your device in Safe Mode.
 Safe Mode will start the device with only the base software required to start the device.
 This will usually allow you to access the Android OS so that you can remove whatever app may be causing the issue.